kelly-sato/kelly-sato.github.io/essays/smart-questions.md

 Approximately 9 hours ago as of writing, [Karim Gaber proposes that we have a candy store, and a box of 2*n candies.](https://stackoverflow.com/questions/77061160/candy-store-problem-solving-coding-challenge) Flavors are represented by a numeric value and, given an array of different flavors, we must arrange the flavors into matching pairs, e.g. [5, 8, 5, 8, 8, 8] should be divided into three pairs, (5, 5), (8, 8), and (8, 8). **Tell me how to do it.**

 Um.
-No, Karim. **Nobody's gonna do your homework for you.** Though, Karim has well exemplified a _not_-very-smart question.
+No, Karim.
+Nobody's gonna do your homework for you.
+Though, Karim has well exemplified a not-so-smart question.

 ### How could Karim have improved this question?

 If you went to read Karim's original message, you can see it's a mess that looks like it was copy-pasted off of his course's webpage, broken formatting and all.
-Like I said, nobody's gonna do his homework for him, but also, it isn't really legible at first glance which is an immediate downvote and leave for the other 11 viewers of his post.

-However, let's say that Karim attempted his homework, and ran into some problem pairing up
+Honestly, I had to guess as to what the problem was asking because of how illegible it was.
+So, that would be one thing to improve.

+Assuming he has already attempted the homework, Karim should have mentioned what specific problem he is having with his code.
+He should include the relevant problem code (not his whole program) and explained the specific issues he was having with it so that other Stack Overflow users can more easily diagnose his problem.
+Additionally, he should have clearly stated what he has already searched online/tried.
+This is the bare minimum to establish that he's not one of the "lazy sponges" mentioned in Eric Raymond's [_How to ask questions the smart way_](http://www.catb.org/esr/faqs/smart-questions.html).
+It might also help to clarify why Karim included all of the tags that he did, since it seems to me that the program could be accomplished with only arrays.
+It makes tags like hashmaps an turing-machine

+## Upvote, upvote, upvote!

+On the flip side

+### What _ did right

+## Success begins with asking smart questions

+For Software Engineers, asking smart questions is extremely critical to having the code actually work.
+It may prove to be the difference between actually diagnosing your problem or being stuck with buggy code that you don't have solutions for.
+It's impossible to solve a problem without a good understanding of context surrounding it, and difficult/tedious without knowing the previous attempts at solving it (including previous web searches).
+For the sake of both yourself and those who are trying to help you, it is in your best to include as much _relevant_ detail as possible.

+### My outlook

+Personally, I have always tried to write "smart" questions, especially on the Internet in order to avoid the downvotes, though I'd mostly be asking questions on Reddit's r/calculus.
+Luckily, asking smart questions about math translates pretty well to code.
+This experience has exposed me to smart questions for programming which allowed me to reflect on my old questions on r/javahelp and determine what areas I need to work on.
+Since I am a lot less "literate" in code, I think my biggest struggle is cutting down my code to the most relevant portions since I have trouble deciding which code is pertinent to my issue.
+Another area I think I could work on is describing the symptoms of the issue rather than proposing the "educated guesses" I came up with and cluttering the post with solutions I've tried (not steps to diagnose---_full solutions that did not work_).

+In the future, I will definitely be asking myself if that extra detail is important to finding a solution or just clutter.
+I hope to continue improving my questions to make them smarter, but I hope that I will be met with mercy on the inevitable, odd stupid ones, too.